19hours/sg-statutes/Acts/Supreme Court of Judicature Act.md

 [16/93]

-(2) Where an appeal has been heard by the Court of Appeal consisting of 2 Judges of Appeal and the members of the Court are divided, the decision appealed against shall stand.
+(2) Where an appeal or application has been heard by the Court of Appeal consisting of 2 Judges of Appeal and the members of that Court are divided, the decision appealed against shall stand or the application shall be dismissed, as the case may be.

-[16/93]
+[Act 42 of 2014 wef 01/01/2015]

 ### Sittings of Court of Appeal